 BankAmericard® Better Balance Rewards vs Citi Simplicity® Card - No Late Fees Ever

-The Citi Simplicity® Card - No Late Fees Ever has one of the longest 0% introductory APR periods of any credit card - 18 months.
+The Citi Simplicity® Card - No Late Fees Ever has one of the longest 0% introductory APR periods of any credit card - 18 months - after which it will be 15.24% - 25.24% Variable.
 Outside of this, it's a fairly standard balance transfer card.
 The difference 6 month difference in introductory periods, however, can make a world of difference.
 To understand the impact the longer period can have, look at the example of a $15,000 balance, with $500 monthly payments, and a 15% standard APR.
 If that card, like the BankAmericard® Better Balance Rewards has 0% APR for 12 billing cycles, you will end up paying $1,115 in interest by the time you finish paying off that debt.
 If instead you remove APR for 18 months, like with the Citi Simplicity® Card - No Late Fees Ever, total interest paid drops down to just $453.
 Generally speaking, the bigger your balance, and the longer it will take to pay it down, the more weight you should put behind the length of the 0% promotional period of the card you pick.

 Comments and Questions